Integrability in the weak noise theory

 As an application, we consider what we call the 1-to-1 initial-terminal condition.
 It corresponds to having the delta initial condition for the SHE and conditioning the value of its solution at a later time at the origin.
-Under Assumption~\ref{assu.poles} (which is discussed in the next paragraph), we prove in Corollary~\ref{c.1-1} that the minimizer is unique and prove the explicit formulas from the physics works \cite{ledoussal16short,krajenbrink21}.
+Under Assumption~\ref{assu.poles} (which is discussed in the next paragraph), we prove in Theorem~\ref{c.1-1} that the minimizer is unique and prove the explicit formulas from the physics works \cite{ledoussal16short,krajenbrink21}.
 The formulas describe the minimum and the minimizer of the variational problem, or equivalently the rate function and the most probable shape of the SHE.
 The rate function exhibits an intriguing `flip' phenomenon, which is discussed in Remark~\ref{r.1-1.ratefn}.
-An interesting phenomenon, discovered and explicitly described in the physics work~\cite{krajenbrink21}, is that the most probable shape spontaneously generates a soliton; see the second paragraph in Section~\ref{s.results.1-1} for a brief review.
-Corollary~\ref{c.1-1} establishes this phenomenon on a mathematically rigorous ground.\footnote{The transition from the non-soliton to the soliton solution occurs within the range of parameters that does not require Assumption~\ref{assu.poles}; see Corollary~\ref{c.1-1}\ref{c.1-1.<c1}.}
+An interesting phenomenon, discovered and explicitly described in the physics work~\cite{krajenbrink21}, is that the most probable shape transitions from a non-solitonic solution to a solitonic solution of the NLS equations; see the second paragraph in Section~\ref{s.results.1-1} for a brief review.
+Theorem~\ref{c.1-1} establishes this phenomenon on a mathematically rigorous ground.
+(See Remark~\ref{r.soliton}.)

-The challenge in proving Corollary~\ref{c.1-1} is to rigorously obtain the reflection coefficients.
+The challenge in proving Theorem~\ref{c.1-1} is to rigorously obtain the reflection coefficients.
 In Section~\ref{s.1-1}, we formulate a \emph{scalar} Riemann--Hilbert problem for the reflection coefficients, which can be solved explicitly.
 However, there are infinitely many such solutions, and each solution is a candidate for the reflection coefficients of the actual minimizer.
 The challenge is hence to rule out all the `non-physical' candidates.
 Our analysis rules out some but not all, and we impose Assumption~\ref{assu.poles} to exclude those that we did not rule out.